potassco/clorm/docs/clorm/quickstart.rst

 case.

-The line ``solution = model.facts(atoms=True)`` extracts only instances of the predicates that were registered with the ``unifier`` parameter.
+The line ``solution = model.facts(atoms=True)`` extracts only instances of the predicates that were registered with the ``unifier`` parameter that was passed down through the ``Control`` object constructor.
 As mentioned earlier, any facts that fail to unify are ignored.
 In this case it ignores the ``working_driver/1`` instances.
 The unified facts are stored and returned in a ``clingo.FactBase`` object.

 Querying
 --------

 The final part of our Python program involves querying the solution to print out the relevant facts.
-To do this we call the ``FactBase.select()`` member function that returns a suitable fact base query object.
+To do this we call the ``FactBase.select()`` member function that returns a suitable query object.

 .. code-block:: python